 There were 19,645 entries this year, up from last year's record of 18,854.
-This represents a 10 per cent jump in the two years of economic downturn since 2007, when the Headteachers' Association of Scotland (now School Leaders Scotland) expressed concern that schools did not have the resources to offer Advanced Higher.
+This represents a jump of 10 per cent in the two years of economic downturn since 2007, when the Headteachers' Association of Scotland (now School Leaders Scotland) expressed concern that schools did not have the resources to offer Advanced Higher.
 In the same two-year period, Higher entries rose by only 4 per cent, to 167,635.

 Pass rates in Advanced Higher have risen this year by 2 per cent, to 77.8 per cent, and in Highers by only 0.8 per cent, to 74.2 per cent.